P3Ngu1nX64/collab.space/Python Learning/Learn Python 3 The Hard Way/README.md

 17 | More Files | 88

 ### Exercise 1
-..A Good First Program.
+..
+A Good First Program.
-..When asked to comment out a given line with a pound sign, line 6 is used as an example:
+..
+When asked to comment out a given line with a pound sign, line 6 is used as an example:
->6    print("I'd much rather you 'not'.")
+>6|    print("I'd much rather you 'not'.")

-..The complete line to be commented out is reiterated in line 9:
+..
+The complete line to be commented out is reiterated in line 9:
->9    # print("I'd much rather you 'not'.")
+>9|    # print("I'd much rather you 'not'.")

 _Additional Information of the Files will be posted here as they are amended to the Directory._